-There is much about music and playing instruments that can also be learned from watching YouTube videos, and there are tons of people making great content.
+There is much about music and playing instruments that can also be learned from watching YouTube videos.
+There are tons of people making great content.

-By all means, watch the videos that seem interesting and helpful to you, and make up your own mind about the content.
+By all means, watch the videos that seem interesting and helpful to you.
+Feel free to make up your own mind about the content.

 Yet, I would like to offer this important observation to everyone out there that wants to learn the saxophone or any other “discipline“.
 Your success or failure is directly related to what you do personally with your time practicing that discipline.

-I could give you all the “answers and secrets” to being a great saxophone player right now, and it would be totally useless information without knowing how to apply it to suit you personally.
+I could give you all the “answers and secrets” to being a great saxophone player right now.
+But it would be totally useless information without knowing how to apply it to suit you personally.

 There is one and only one way to learn and master a discipline.

 Mindful, consistent and guided practice.

 You need to know how to practice the saxophone (or golf, or kung fu, or painting) to get significantly better.